shichenghuo/CP2-Final-Project-Proposal/README.md

 - How to make animation(micro-interaction).
 - Coding the CSS style in a proper way.
 - How to make it responsive to different Laptop screen size?
-- Figure out what all the knowlege I need to make the plan comes true.
+- Figure out what the knowlege I need to learn in order to make the plan comes true since I have limited experience on HTML/CSS.

 ### Timeline
 - Week 1: Starting with Sandbox, plan out how the screen will look like.
 Learning the Visual Studio Code.